 Patients can be tested for kidney disease in three ways:

-- eGFR (estimated glomerular filtration rate), is a sign of how well kidneys are cleaning blood.
+- Estimated glomerular filtration rate (eGFR) is a sign of how well kidneys are cleaning blood.
 A blood test will identify how much creatinine (a type of waste) is in the blood, which is a sign that the kidneys might be having trouble filtering the blood.

 - A urine test will determine if there is blood or protein in your urine, which could be a sign that the kidneys are not working well.

-- High blood pressure can cause kidney disease, but kidney disease can also cause high blood pressure.
+- A blood pressure test will determine if a doctor should test your kidney health.
+High blood pressure can cause kidney disease, but kidney disease can also cause high blood pressure.

 When kidneys fail, it means they have stopped working well enough for the patient to survive without treatment.
 There is no cure for kidney failure, but many people live long lives on dialysis or with a kidney transplant.